mdashraful24/mdashraful24/README.md

 ###

-<h1 align="center">Hi I'm Ashraful Islam Ratul👋</h1>
+<h2 align="left">Welcome to my profile!</h2>

+<h1 align="center">Hi, my name is Ashraful Islam Ratul👋, and I am a Web Developer with expertise in Modern Web Technologies.</h1>

 <h2 align="center">About me</h2>

 ###

-<p align="left">Welcome to my profile! <br> I am a Web Developer with expertise in HTML, CSS, JavaScript, React.js, and Tailwind CSS.
-Currently, I'm mainly learning to use the Next.js framework for full-stack applications.
-I also have experience building servers using Express.js and MongoDB.
-Passionate about crafting seamless web applications, I focus on both design and functionality to create user-friendly experiences.
-I believe in continuous learning-every day presents an opportunity to improve and explore new technologies.</p>
+<p align="left">I am skilled in HTML, CSS, JavaScript, React.js, Tailwind CSS, Node.js, MongoDB, and Express.js..
+Currently, I am focused on learning and mastering the Next.js framework for full-stack applications.
+I also have hands-on experience building servers using Express.js and MongoDB.
+Passionate about crafting seamless web applications, I prioritize both design and functionality to create user-friendly experiences.
+I believe in continuous learning, as every day offers new opportunities to improve and explore emerging technologies.</p>

 ###